ChenZhongPu/java-ee-swufe/07_database/README.md

 ```

 ## Login 3
-In fact, in this project, we are using the connection pool provided by `application server`(i.e., Tomcat).
+In this project, we are using the connection pool provided by our application server(i.e., `Tomcat`).

 Firstly, create a `context.xml` under `webapp/META-INF`: